 Get Your Assistant Onboard

 Onboarding an assistant should follow a specific protocol.
 After the interview, you need to run a background check on the selected candidate.
 You should also prepare the necessary contract and documents to seal the deal.
+To maintain the confidentiality of documents and keep documents secure and easy to find, use document management software from HashMicro.
 After the contract is signed, getting the assistant acquainted with their new work environment is your responsibility.
 Create an onboarding plan to ease them into the work, make sure they are properly introduced to your clients, co-workers, and partners.
 Inform them about any specific work strategy that you follow for your office.
 Have an induction session to get your new assistant onboard.

 Hiring an assistant is not a one-way arrangement; as much as you need the help of an assistant, that person also needs to learn the ropes of the real estate business.
 Be open to sharing your knowledge and experience with your assistant.
 Value their opinion and dedication.
 Whether you hire a highly-skilled candidate or a mediocre profile candidate, the success of your partnership depends on your management skills.
 Positive feedback can go a long way to motivate even the most uninspired person.